 Airfares and accommodations cost less at this time than during the peak summer season, and the crowds are sparser as well.
 When you travel to Ireland in the spring and fall, it’s bound to rain.
 Typically, rain won’t last long and sun is just around the corner.

-Traveling To Ireland Soon?
+Traveling To Wesport Ireland Soon?
 Here are a few tips:

 How to get there: Westport is a 3-hour drive from Dublin.
 You can also take the train or a bus from Dublin or from most anywhere else in Ireland.
 During my visit, we rented a car with Irish Car Rentals.

-Where to stay: Westport is a great base for visiting the West Coast of Ireland.
-I recommend the Westport Coast Hotel if you’d like to be near the Clew Bay and Westport Plaza Hotel if you’d prefer to be in the city center.
+Hotels in Wesport Ireland: Westport is a great base for visiting the West Coast of Ireland.
+I recommend the Westport Coast Hotel if you’d like to be near Clew Bay and Westport Plaza Hotel if you’d prefer to be in the city center.
 Both hotels include a wonderful breakfast.
 I suggest checking HotelsCombined for the best Westport hotel rates.

 Click here to check TripAdvisor for Westport hotel reviews.

 What to pack: The temperatures each season vary greatly, but even in summer it can be cold.
 I visited in June and was very happy to have a light down jacket, warm socks (I love Ice Breaker), a waterproof outer layer and rain jacket, and some hiking boots (I love Keen).
-If you are visiting in Winter, you’ll want to bring heavy duty layers.
+If you are visiting in Westport, Ireland, in winter, you’ll want to bring heavy duty layers.

 6 Indispensable Items to Pack for Ireland